EE2dev/d3-indented-tree/README.md

 Transitions to the new number label on top of the links.

 1. argument:
-    * to set the label dynamically, provide the name of a numeric field as a *string*.
+    * to set the label dynamically, provide the name of a field as a *string*.
+The values of the field can be *numeric* or *string*.
     * to switch the label on or off provide a <i>boolean</i>.

 2. argument (optional):